kumar303/mohawk/docs/usage.rst

 Skipping content checks
 =======================

-In some cases you may not be able to sign request/response content.
-For example, the content could be too large to fit in memory.
-If you run into this, Hawk might not be the best fit for you but Hawk does allow you to skip content checks if you wish.
+In some cases you may not be able to hash request/response content.
+For example, the content could be too large.
+If you run into this, Hawk might not be the best fit for you but Hawk does allow you to accept content without a declared hash if you wish.

 .. important::

-    By skipping content checks both the sender and receiver are susceptible to content tampering.
+    By allowing content without a declared hash, both the sender and receiver are susceptible to content tampering.

 You can send a request without signing the content by passing this keyword argument to a :class:`mohawk.Sender`: